 I think that's a good idea!
 She responded.

 I am going to suggest we sit at our respective tables; otherwise, I won't be responsible for what I might do to you.

 A squirt of hand sanitiser at the entrance of the main dining room and the waiter directed them to their respective tables.
 The dining hall was split over two floors.
 Lemara's table was almost in the centre of the dining hall on the ground floor.
-It was a table for ten guests.
+A table for ten guests.
 Harry was at a table on the balcony, overlooking the gigantic hall.
 The hall was awash with light from the orange and yellow panels in the ceiling.
-The atmosphere was charged with excited chatter.
+The atmosphere, charged with excited chatter.
 The cutlery tap-dancing on plates competed with the clinking of wine and champagne glasses greeting each other.
 It was contagious.

 Ahh, you don't have to do that!
 She responded quickly.

 Did I not tell you that as long as I am around...

 'Harry,' She cut him off jokingly - 'the table is just there!'